hund-studio/server-tools/docs/README.md

 Upcoming features are:

-- Automate node application build on Github push
+- Automate node application build/depoly on Github push

+Nice to have:

+- At some point the entire package could be bundled and shipped as a command line tool without the need of cloning the repository

 ## Nginx manager